 - Minnesota Twins Hall of Fame

-Jim Kaat – Post Retirement
+Post Retirement

 Broadcasting Career

-In the meantime, he covered the big event of the 1988 Summer Olympics for NBC.
+He covered the big event of the 1988 Summer Olympics for NBC.

-During the early 1990s, Jim Kaat featured for CBS alongside Dick Stockton and Greg Gumbel.
-During his tenure, he covered the four American League Championship Series and even worked as a field reporter with Lesley Visser and Andrea Joyce.
+During his tenure, he covered the four American League Championship Series and worked as a field reporter with Lesley Visser and Andrea Joyce.

-Similarly, he was even a member of the “Outstanding Live Sports Coverage – Single Program” New York Emmy.
+Similarly, he was a member of the “Outstanding Live Sports Coverage – Single Program” New York Emmy.

 Nearing the 2000s, Jim Kaat had relatively less to cover and only broadcasted 65 games.

-After Kaat bagged the 2006 Emmy, he announced his final broadcast on September 15.
-However, as the Yankee–Red Sox game was postponed, Kaat announced September 16’s doubleheader on Fox and Tim McCarver and Josh Lewin.
+However, as the Yankee–Red Sox game was postponed, Kaat announced September 16’s doubleheader on Fox, Tim McCarver, and Josh Lewin.

 He covered the MLB Network Showcase series and wrote the weekly online blog for the Yankees (YES) Network during his tenure.